gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 ---

 ## VII.
-The Proton Mass — Where Your Mass Comes From
+The Proton Mass: Where Your Mass Comes From

 You are made of protons and neutrons.
 Each proton has mass $$m_p \approx 938$$ MeV.